-- -layer [src\name] Select the source layer for the further processing of the vector input by the name.
+- -layer [src_name] Select the source layer for the further processing of the vector input by the name.
 This argument is required for the arguments below. - -target [name] Select (or create a new) target layer in the final tiles of MVT format.
 This is the name of the layer, which could be styled.
-This argument may be repeated more times to process features into a separate target layer with a different list of fields. - -field [output\name] [src\name] Set the attribute field with the name src\name from the source\layer to be presented in the final target layer as a attribute key output\name.
+This argument may be repeated more times to process features into a separate target layer with a different list of fields. - -field [output_name] [src_name] Set the attribute field with the name src_name from the source_layer to be presented in the final target layer as a attribute key output_name.
 The attribute value for each features from source layer is copied.
-This argument may be repeated more times to copy more attributes.
+This argument may be repeated more times to copy more attributes. - -vector_tile_size [size] Set the output vector tile size in pixels. - -vector_compress Use compression of the output vector tiles. - -vector_no_compress Do not use compression of the output vector tiles.